Flush toilets and showers

 Directions

-From the Ocoee Ranger Station, turn left onto Highway 64 eastbound and travel 10.9 miles to TVA Ocoee Powerhouse Number 3.
+From the Ocoee Ranger Station, turn left onto Highway 64 eastbound and travel 10.9 miles to the TVA Ocoee Powerhouse Number 3.
 Turn right and cross the bridge to reach the campground on the right.

 Amenities